What is Hantavirus Pulmonary Syndrome and how is it spread?

-- Let the bleach solution soak for 5-10 minutes before cleaning with paper towel.
+- Let the bleach solution soak for 5-10 minutes before cleaning with a paper towel.

-- Place all contaminated materials into a sealed bag and then place in outdoor garbage can.
+- Place all contaminated materials into a sealed bag and then place them in an outdoor garbage can.

 - Disinfect gloves before removing them and then wash your hands thoroughly.